cashmoneyjs/cashmoney/README.md

 ### Money

-There are two types of money: Precise and Rounded.
+There are two types of money: `Precise` and `Rounded`.
 Which one you want depends on what you plan to do with the relevant amount(s).

 #### Precise Money

-Precise Money objects accept values of any precision, as strings or numbers.
+`Precise` Money objects accept values of any precision, as strings or numbers.

 ```typescript
 import {